+A Wenger Swiss Army Knife in the pocket had been a dream for many of us when we were in school.
 Wenger SA, the only other company to make Swiss Army Knives, was always ahead of its competitor and big brother Victorinox in one criterion – innovation.
-Today, even though Wenger doesn’t exist as a company, there is a strong market for second-hand Wenger knives.

 The Esquire was the standard 65mm Swiss Army Knife from Wenger.
 All other 65mm models were based on the Esquire.
 The standard model had a blade, a nail file, a pair of scissors, and the scale tools – a toothpick and tweezers.